KramVincent/finalprojectsms/README.md

 ```

 ### Send SMS
--Use the provided functionality in the application to send SMS using the Twilio API.
+- Use the provided functionality in the application to send SMS using the Twilio API.

+---
 ## How the Application Works
+---

 ### Environment Variables
--Securely stores sensitive credentials like SECRET_KEY and Twilio API credentials in a .env file.
+- Securely stores sensitive credentials like SECRET_KEY and Twilio API credentials in a .env file.

 ### Twilio Integration
--Uses the Twilio SDK to connect with Twilio's API for sending SMS messages.
+- Uses the Twilio SDK to connect with Twilio's API for sending SMS messages.

 ### Admin Interface
--Manage the application via the Django Admin interface.
+- Manage the application via the Django Admin interface.

+---
 ## Important Notes

--Do not share your .env file: It contains sensitive credentials.
+- Do not share your .env file: It contains sensitive credentials.
--DEBUG Setting: Ensure DEBUG=False in production for security.
+- DEBUG Setting: Ensure DEBUG=False in production for security.
--Twilio Free Tier: If you're using a free Twilio account, verify the phone numbers before sending SMS.
+- Twilio Free Tier: If you're using a free Twilio account, verify the phone numbers before sending SMS.